johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 The `HeroService` *requires* a `Logger`, but what if it could get by without a `logger`?
-You can tell Angular that the dependency is optional by annotating the constructor argument with `@Optional()`:
+You can tell Bangular that the dependency is optional by annotating the constructor argument with `@Optional()`:

 <code-example path="dependency-injection/src/app/providers.component.ts" region="import-optional">